Strategy Synthesis in POMDPs via Game-Based Abstractions: Experiments

 \subsection{Results}

 Table~\ref{tab:pomdp_vs_pg} shows the direct comparison between the POMDP description and the abstraction for~\ref{sc:grid}.
 The first column gives the grid size.
 Then, first for the POMDP and afterwards for the PG, the table lists the \emph{number of states}, \emph{non-deterministic choices}, and \emph{transitions} of the model.
-The results include the safety probability induced by the optimal scheduler (``\emph{Result}''), the run times (all in seconds) \prism{} takes for \emph{constructing the state space} from the symbolic description (``\emph{Model Time}''), and finally the time to solve the POMDP\,/\,PG (``\emph{Sol.
+The results include the safety probability induced by the optimal strategy (``\emph{Result}''), the run times (all in seconds) \prism{} takes for \emph{constructing the state space} from the symbolic description (``\emph{Model Time}''), and finally the time to solve the POMDP\,/\,PG (``\emph{Sol.
 Time}'').

-The last column shows the safety probability as computed using the fully observable MDP; it is an upper bound on the probability that is achievable for each grid.
-Note that optimal schedulers from this MDP are in general not observation-based and therefore not admissible for the POMDP.
+The probability obtained on the PG is a rather pessimistic lower bound, as the abstraction gives the uncontrollable agent more power than it actually has in the POMDP.
+If we apply the Player~1 strategy that we compute by solving the PG on the POMDP, we obtain better results; by analyzing its induced MC we obtain improved safety probabilities (``\emph{Lifting Result}``).
+An upper bound on the probability is computed on the fully observable MDP (``\emph{MDP Result}``).
+An entry ``\emph{--\,MO\,--}'' in either the ``Sol.
+Time'' or ``Result'' column of one of the solution approaches means that this particular approach ran out of memory before hitting the time limit.
+In these cases, the result is unknown.
+Note that optimal strategies from this MDP are in general not observation-based and therefore not admissible for the POMDP.
 The time for creating the \prism{} files was $< 0.1$~s in all cases.